aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/documentbase/_index.md

 ---
 title: DocumentBase
 linktitle: DocumentBase
-second_title: Aspose.Words for Java API Reference
+second_title: Aspose.Words for Java
 description: Provides the abstract base class for a main document and a glossary document of a Word document in Java.
 type: docs
-weight: 123
+weight: 132
 url: /java/com.aspose.words/documentbase/
 ---